 Brought under the Smithsonian umbrella by astronaut Mike Collins, a young Bunch worked at the National Air and Space Museum for a time, wonderstruck at the scope of the Smithsonian’s mission to create and disseminate knowledge.
 In time, he migrated to the American History Museum, where his abiding interest in the life stories of American citizens could take root.

 As a curator at the museum in the early 1990s, Bunch worked under the hard-nosed visionary Roger Kennedy, a former museum director known among Smithsonian colleagues for his ambition and brash manner.
-Kennedy became a mentor to Bunch, showing him the ropes of bureacratic operation and instilling in him the belief that real directors forge their own connections, rather than simply rely on existing institution infrastructure.
+Kennedy became a mentor to Bunch, showing him the ropes of bureaucratic operation and instilling in him the belief that real directors forge their own connections, rather than simply rely on existing institution infrastructure.
 If you stick to official channels, Bunch remembers him saying, progress will be glacial.
 Despite sometimes biting off more than he could chew, Kennedy made the museum “a great place of possibility,” Bunch says.
 “He brought forward ideas.”

 Bunch took Kennedy’s maxims on self-reliance and pragmatism to heart when he moved to Chicago to oversee their venerable Historical Society.
 Bunch says a conversation he had with mayor Richard Daley and Illinois governor George Ryan was what ultimately sealed the deal.